xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/immutable-datastructure.md

 When concurrency and resource sharing are not involved and you are concerned with making your program run as fast as possible, you are better off using mutable data structures.
 Using an immutable data structure is expensive because it's creating a new modified version of a data structure every time you want to make a change.

 In game programming, memory allocation is usually the slowest thing (resource pools are popular in game programming).
 In games you not only want each frame to process quickly but also for speed to be consistent.
 The usual symptom of a garbage collector bottleneck is that the game intermittently freezes but runs normally in between.
+In that case, you don't want to continuously allocate memory for the new data structure; rather you want to update the existing data structure in place.